njh/sonoff-ota-flash-cli/README.md

 Given no parameters, this script will find a Sonoff module (in DIY mode) on your network and flash it with the latest version of [Tasmota].

-A final-confirmation prompt is displayed before going ahead with flashing.
+A final confirmation prompt is displayed before going ahead with flashing.

 ```sh
 Usage: ./sonoff-ota-flash.sh [options] [<filename or url>]